garybake/blue-waffle/README.md

 # blue-waffle
 Source set of x type images to train a model and then find them for sale on ebay/fb

-If we want listings of measuring rulers and not monarcy rulers.
+If we want listings of "measuring rulers" and not "monarchy rulers".
 We can search ebay/fb for "rulers" and then use the trained model to discriminate and just show measuring rulers.

 Generate training data